slawqo/tobiko/doc/source/user/run-test-cases.rst

 Tobiko Test Cases Execution Guide
 =================================

-This document describes how to execute Tobiko scenario test cases.
+This document describes how to execute Tobiko test cases.

 .. sidebar:: See also